blue-build/modules/modules/initramfs/README.md

 - other unknown modifications

 It is recommended to set this module as one of the last in module execution order, to ensure that initramfs regeneration will cover all modifications that you did.

+:::note
+Client-side initramfs regeneration like `rpm-ostree initramfs` & `rpm-ostree initramfs-etc` are for local-users only & not to be confused with this module's build-time initramfs regeneration.